Mandurah - East

 Mandurah - East has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects that could impact the region.
-Notable ones are Mandurah Health Precinct Structure Plan, Structure Plan Lot 601 Old Pinjarra Road, Varsity Park Estate, and Central Park Estate.
-The following list outlines those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely impacting the area.
+Key projects include Mandurah Health Precinct Structure Plan, Structure Plan Lot 601 Old Pinjarra Road, Varsity Park Estate, and Central Park Estate.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.